National Internment Camp for Women in Hovedøya: Similar camps

 The camp at Hovedøya was the largest of its kind with inmates from all over the country.
 However, there were many similar camps across Norway.
 The other main tyskertøs camp for the Oslo area was Hovelåsen outside Kongsvinger, which held 450 detainees.
 There were also small camps near most major Norwegian cities, such as in Tennebekk near Bergen, Selbu near Trondheim, Klekken near Hønefoss, and Skadberg near Stavanger.

 Closure

 In April 1946, the camp was visited by Minister of Social Affairs Sven Oftedal.
-During the war Oftedal had been imprisoned in Grini and Sachsenhausen concentration camps for his role in the Norwegian resistance movement.
+During the war Oftedal had been imprisoned in the Grini and Sachsenhausen concentration camps for his role in the Norwegian resistance movement.
 When he saw the treatment of women in the camp, the resemblance to the German camps was too strong, and he ordered it to be immediately shut down.
 The barracks were completely cleaned out and the women sent back to Oslo by the following month.